- 1 Self-care for coaches and healers means taking care of yourself first

-Self-care for coaches means taking care of yourself, so you can be an even better coach.
+Self-care for coaches and healers means taking care of yourself first

 Self-care.
 We all know we need it.
 But what exactly is it?
 Bubble baths and spa days?
 True self-care goes much deeper than that, especially for those of us who run our own business.